Young Fellows 2017

-Upon arrival, their coaching sessions began: they practiced how to set aside the ‘machine’ or one’s mental state that included perceptions and other drivers that influenced a person’s decisions and experiences.
+Upon arrival, their coaching sessions began: they practised how to set aside the ‘machine’ or one’s mental state that included perceptions and other drivers that influenced a person’s decisions and experiences.
 Also, a new understanding of restoring and redefining integrity.
-Coach Richard Dacalos also introduced the board game Upstart which simulates the ups and down of starting and sustaining a business.
+Coach Richard Dacalos also introduced the board game Upstart which simulates the ups and downs of starting and sustaining a business.

 The Young Fellows were divided into groups based on a personality assessment of strengths and expertise.
 Their task: to prepare to take on event management tasks for the next few days.
 The event: A tailored programme of activities and sessions, conceptualised, proposed and designed by the Young Fellows that would achieve their specified goals.